-A PhD in physics, applied physics, material science, or a related discipline completed within the last five years
+A PhD in physics, materials science, or a related field completed within the last five years.

 Applicants cannot have received their Ph.D. more than five years prior to the date of application and must complete all degree requirements before starting their appointment.
-The appointment length will be up to 24 months with the potential for extension.
+The appointment length will be up to 12 months.
 Initial appointments and extensions are subject to performance and availability of funding.

 Please provide a list of publications when applying for this position.
 Three letters of reference are required and can be uploaded to your profile or emailed directly to PSDrecruit@ornl.gov.
 Please include the title of the position in the subject line.

 ORNL is an equal opportunity employer.
 All qualified applicants, including individuals with disabilities and protected veterans, are encouraged to apply.

 Internal Number: NB50684986